 Ben Barker earned a B.Sc.
 (Hons) in Environmental Sciences from the University of East Anglia in England and is a graduate of the Connecticut Film Industry Training Program from Quinnipiac University in Hamden, CT.
-Ben spent over 20 years in the environmental industry conducting laboratory analysis, site investigations and indoor air quality studies.
-His specialty was the creation and operation of mobile laboratory businesses and he became a State of CT Department of Health Services Environmental Laboratory Director operating labs throughout New England and mid-Atlantic states.
+Ben spent over 20 years in the environmental industry conducting laboratory analysis, mobile laboratory site investigations and indoor air quality studies.
+He is a State of CT Department of Health Services certified Environmental Laboratory Director.
 After leaving the scientific arena, Ben pursued his life-long love of photography and film by working in locations management for film and television productions in New York City and Connecticut.
 He is also a seasoned and qualified soccer coach, having coached the game for 15 years.
-Over that period he has coached all youth ages from two to 18 year olds.Read Full Profile
+Over that period he has coached all youth ages from two to 18 years old.Read Full Profile

 Shannen, a classical artist and musician, holds a B.M. in Vocal Performance from The Hartt School of Music.
 She provides musical and theatrical instruction for students from beginner to the conservatory level.
 Throughout her work, Shannen seeks to share with her students the excitement and joy of making music.
 Her experience includes musical theatre, opera, jazz, rock, and more.
 She works with her students to equip them with versatility in vocal styles and a colorful repertoire.
 As a child, Shannen had the privilege of performing with NETworks Productions on the international tour of “The Sound of Music” starring Marie Osmond, which taught her professionalism and responsibility at a young age.
 She also toured nationally with Chamber Theatre Productions where she performed classic works of literature adapted for the stage for school groups.
 Her performance endeavors have instilled in her a deep passion and love of the performing arts, which she hopes to pass on to her students.Read Full Profile